mehulagg/gitlab_test/doc/ci/introduction/index.md

 ### How GitLab CI/CD works

-To use GitLab CI/CD, all you need is an application codebase hosted in a Git repository, and configure your build, test, and deployment scripts in a file called [`.gitlab-ci.yml`](../yaml/README.md), placed at the root of your repository.
+To use GitLab CI/CD, all you need is an application codebase hosted in a Git repository, and for your build, test, and deployment scripts to be specified in a file called [`.gitlab-ci.yml`](../yaml/README.md), located in the root path of your repository.

-In this file, you define the scripts you want to run, include and cache dependencies, choose what commands you want to run in sequence and those you want to run in parallel, define where you want to deploy your app to, and choose if you want to run the script automatically
+In this file, you can define the scripts you want to run, include and cache dependencies, choose what commands you want to run in sequence and those you want to run in parallel, define where you want to deploy your app to, and choose if you want to run the script automatically